San Marcos Growers LogoSan Marcos Growers

 We received our first plant of Aloe cooperi in 2017 from Xera Nursery in Portland, California and though we isolated this plant and thought all seed produced was from self-pollination, the resulting seedlings were obviously hybrids.
 We have since received seed collected from plants growing in cultivation by Brian Kemble of the Ruth Bancroft Garden and these plants appear to be uniform and true to the species and we began selling these plants in 2021.

-This information about Aloe cooperi displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe cooperi displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]